hugerte/hugerte/CONTRIBUTING.md

-# The big Tiny monorepo
+# The big HugeRTE monorepo

 Welcome to the HugeRTE monorepo.
 For HugeRTE itself look to the [modules/hugerte](modules/hugerte) folder.

 ## Some background

-As HugeRTE transitioned to a modern codebase through 2017 and 2018 many external dependencies were added from previously closed-source projects.
+As TinyMCE (the original project we've forked) transitioned to a modern codebase through 2017 and 2018 many external dependencies were added from previously closed-source projects.
 This became unwieldy to develop, so in June 2019 the decision was made to bring those projects together in a monorepo.

 This repo is built with Yarn workspaces and uses publish tooling support from Lerna.
 NPM is not supported and attempts to use it will fail.